United Belgian States: Suppression of the Revolt

 On 27 February 1790 Joseph II died and his brother Leopold II succeeded him as emperor.
 Leopold II quickly moved to recapture the Austrian Netherlands.
-On 24 October 1790 imperial troops took the city of Namur, forcing the province of Namur to recognize the authority of the emperor.
+On 24 October 1790 imperial troops took the city of Namur, forcing the province of Namur to recognize the authority of the Emperor.
 Two days later, the province of West Flanders followed suit, and by December the entire territory was again in imperial hands.

-The Austrian restoration and hegemony was historically brief however, as the region was overrun by French armies in 1794 during the French Revolutionary Wars, and was annexed by France on 1 October 1795.
+The Austrian restoration and hegemony was historically brief however, as the region was overrun by the French Revolutionary Army in 1794 during the French Revolutionary Wars, and was annexed by France on 1 October 1795.

 Legacy

 Though short-lived, the United Belgian States had long-lasting repercussions.
 It had given the Southern Netherlands their first taste of independence, and had sparked a new political idea: the state of Belgium.
 In 1830, the inhabitants of the Southern Netherlands successfully revolted against the Netherlands during the Belgian Revolution, creating the modern state of Belgium.